kjappelbaum/structure_comp/docs/source/background.rst

    structures that probably have the same composition.
-3. after we identified the structures with identical composition (which are usually not too many) we can run a more expensive structural comparisons using structure graphs or the Kabsch algorithm
+3. after we identified the structures with identical composition (which are usually not too many) we can run a more expensive structural comparisons using structure graphs or the Kabsch algorithm As the Kabsch algorithm is relatively inexpensive (but it needs a threshold) we also have an option, where one can use the Kabsch algorithm and then do a comparison based on the structure graphs.

 Kabsch algorithm
 .................